dib-lab/2020-ibd/docs/main.md

 ### Hashes are weakly predictive of IBD subtype

-To evaluate whether the variation captured by diagnosis is predictive of IBD disease subtype, we built a random forests classifier to predict CD, UC, or non-IBD.
+To evaluate whether the variation captured by diagnosis is predictive of IBD disease subtype, we built random forests classifiers to predict CD, UC, or non-IBD.
 We used a leave-one-study-out cross-validation approach where we built and optimized a classifier using five cohorts and validated on the sixth.
 Given the high-dimensional structure of this dataset (e.g. many more hashes than samples), we first used the vita method to select predictive hashes in the training set [@janitza2018; @degenhardt2017].
 Vita variable selection is based on permuation of variable importance, where p-values for variable importance are calculated against a null distribution that is built from variables that are estimated as non-important [@janitza2018].
-This approach retains important variables that are correlated [@janitza2018; @seifert2019], which is desirable in omics-settings where correlated features are often involved in a coordinated biological response, e.g. part of the same operon, genome, or pathway (CITATIONS).
+This approach retains important variables that are correlated [@janitza2018; @seifert2019], which is desirable in omics-settings where correlated features are often involved in a coordinated biological response, e.g. part of the same operon, pathways, or genome (CITATIONS).
 Variable selection reduced the number of hashes used in each model to 29,264-41,701 (**Table {@tbl:varselhashes}**).
 Using this reduced set of hashes, we then optimized each random forests classifier on the training set, producing six optimized models.
 We validated each model on the left-out study.